Agricultural Science, B.S.

 Select 3-4 credits in any ANSC except 291, X95, X963-4

-Select 3 credits in Technology in Agriculture of the following:3
+Select 3 credits in Technology in Agriculture from the following:3

 Principles and Practices of Organic Agriculture Keystone/General Education Course